crempp/mdweb/README.md

 After years of battle, this weary web developmer built himself a tiny oasis.
 This is MDWeb, I hope you find respite in it.

+You can see a live demo of MDWeb here: [http://mdweb.lapinlabs.com/](http://mdweb.lapinlabs.com/ )

 ## Requirements